War of the Worlds: Blog tasks

 5) Why did Orson Welles use hybrid genres and pastiche and what effect might it have had on the audience?

-By mixing realistic sounding broadcast with fictional alien invasion in grovers mill, Orson Welles used hybrid genres, New jersey to adapt the novel to a radio show featuring flashes as news was disclosed to build a realistic feeling for the story being told.
+By mixing a realistic sounding broadcast with a fictional alien invasion in grovers mill, Orson Welles used hybrid genres, New jersey to adapt the novel to a radio show featuring flashes as news was disclosed to build a realistic feeling for the story being told.

 6) How did world events in 1938 affect the way audiences interpreted the show?